TeraJaQ/HackPad/README.md

 -	Link: (to link one pad to another) this will allow us to play the two pads simultaneously (it is also possible to link this second pad to another … and so on).
 -	Save: to save the configuration of 4x4 grid pads and the potentiometer into a specific bank number
 -	Back: return to the Keyboard mode.

 Selecting the Bank item and turning the rotary encoder will select a different bank, which will change the settings of the entire grid pad and the potentiometer.
 In addition, again using the Bank item, it is possible to select the ‘reset’ item which will set the pads as we left them in keyboard mode (including Chord finder mode).

 If ‘Button’ is chosen, the selected pad will light up blue.
 This will also be the case when modifying an other parameter to highlight which button we are making changes on.
 Selecting the ‘Copy’ item, the selected pad will be used as a reference and will also light up red to indicate where it will be copied.
 Turning the rotary encoder will select the destination pad and pressing the rotary encoder button will confirm copying.

 Through the ‘Swap’ item it will be possible to move the configuration of a button to another position on the grid pad.

 The ‘Link’ function will allow the action performed on one pad to be linked to another key on the grid pad.
 The second key can be also linked to a different key.

 As soon as we make a change, the ‘Save’ item will be highlighted to remind us to save the settings (if we wish to do so).
-By selecting ‘Save’, we can decide to save to the same bank where we are working on or alternatively save to a different bank (the HackPad has 201 banks available).
+By selecting ‘Save’, we can decide to save to the same bank where we are working on, or alternatively save to a different bank (the HackPad has 201 banks available).

 Potentiometer

 On both methods, the behavior of the potentiometer is defined in CUSTOM mode.

 Midi Output Lighting

 The HackPad has been programmed in such a way that if it hears the same note coming from one of its pads, it will be lit if it hears this note active.
 Once it hears this note, it will switch off its LED accordingly.

 Midi TRS Jack

-The HackPad is also equipped with an analog midi output through the 3.5 jack (located on the left side of the device).
+The HackPad is also equipped with an analog midi output and midi through the tho 3.5 jack (located on the left side of the device).
 This allows us to use this controller with devices that only support this type of connection.
+The behavior can be selected, via the config menu and it is possibile to define this port as thru or not.
-The behavior of this port is thru, which will allow us to send midi messages from the HackPad's USB port to this analogue midi port.
-To connect a midi device via this port you need a TRS-MIDI Type B cable.
+To connect a midi device via this port you need a TRS-MIDI Type A cable.
 Should you wish to use the HackPad exclusively via the TRS Midi Jack connection, it is necessary to power the HackPad via the micro-USB port with a power bank or with a classic USB charger (minimum 5v 1A, maximum 5V 3A).

 Panic

 Hold down the rotary encoder button to end all active notes.

 Change the default main page
 In addition, it is possible to change the HackPad's main screen between Keyboard Mode or Custom Mode by holding down the rotary encoder button during power-up.
 This setting will be automatically stored within the device.

+Calibration of the pad